 Enter a brief description for the review to the Review Title field.
 The title is used all over the place -- in Action Items, in notification emails, in web page titles, and so forth.

 All other fields of the General Information section are optional, so you may skip them.

 The next step in creating a review is to invite people to the review, and give each of them a role to play.

-You can select each user and role individually through the drop-down menu, or start typing the name of the user in the appropriate field to narrow down the user list.
+To add another user as a participant, select the desired role in the Role drop-down menu, then select one or more users in the Participants drop-down menu, and click Add.
+Start typing the name of the user in the appropriate field to narrow down the user list.
 User/role combinations you have used recently will also appear under Recent Participants.
 This makes it easy and fast to select common combinations.

 Review materials is what you are asking to review.
 From the Web Client, you can upload the following types of content: